naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 This folder contains view files, which are responsible for rendering data to the browser.
 These files output what the user sees on the screen.

+    /util

+This folder contains helper functions for the various parts of the application, such as validation error enumerations.
+In addition, it contains helper functions to provide administrative privilege to a user.

 ### Other Data
     .elasticbeanstalk